 1. Scandinavian Narrative forms

-Unlike Hollywood or western narratives which privilege a single protagonist (like Campbell’s Hero’s Journey), Scandinavian narrative forms are often built around multiple characters (most often three or four), with a ritual-based truth as the red thread.
+Unlike Hollywood or Western European narratives which privilege a single protagonist (like Campbell’s Hero’s Journey), Scandinavian narrative forms are often built around multiple characters (most often three or four), with a ritual-based truth as the red thread.
 Yes, each of these characters has their own trajectory — a beginning, a sort of middle and a sort of end.
 And yet, during their journey, all the characters meet in a central meeting point several times.
 They discuss their adventure to date.
 Realign around the ritual truth.
 They fight.
 Learn.
 Develop — sometimes not.
 And then they move on to the next stage of their journey.
 There are typically five acts for each protagonist and, in line with the number of protagonists, there are usually at least three consequent ‘endings’.

 2. Indian narrative forms

 Indian narrative forms are radically different from western forms.
 Watch a Bollywood movie.
 One moment the film is a romance, then a thriller, then a musical, then a martial arts movie — confusing for a western audience but totally natural for an Indian audience.
 As experienced in mathematics, microtonal music, literary forms and more, Indian culture seems eminently comfortable with complexity and non-linearity.
 The traditional starting point of common narrative forms (especially in Hindi) is a religious ritual invocation that establishes an emotive, spiritual sensibility for what follows.
 The ensuing narrative form is dendritic and offers multiple diegeses (world views), designed to accommodate many differing perspectives.

 3. Central African narrative forms